longenie0506/portfolio/README.md

 <img src="./images/lanedetect.png" alt="lanedetect" align="center" />

-#### Autmn 2021 - Variational Autoencoder with Probabilistic Layers
+#### Autumn 2021 - Variational Autoencoder with Probabilistic Layers
 Tag: TensorFlow Probability (TFP), Variational Autoencoder, Probablity & Statistic, Machine learning
 Description: Simple schoolwork just for researching one of the TFP features as probilistic layers used in variational autoencoder.
 Most of the work, we work by single just to know exactly theory and definition that TFP provides.
 Application just simple stopped in MNIST dataset, It's better to visualize on any other real dataset to make a fully generate system.